The Best Planners for Back-to-School, According to Our Editors

-The Day Designer is one of our favorite planners because of the add-ons, including free printables for holiday planning, weekly meal planning, bucket lists, and even daily planning pages for especially hectic days.
-We're also a big fan of how much writing space each page offers.
-Their hard-cover spiral-bound planners are 8.5 by 11 inches, with 10 blank lines per weekday and a corresponding daily to-do checklist with room for 10 tasks.
-"The design is gorgeous, and I like how detailed and broken down each day is— you can plan hour by hour if you want—so it's almost impossible to forget something," says Rachel Wermager, editorial associate at BHG.com.
-"I love the stickers for special occasions, and I also like that it has sections to set goals for the whole year."
-Day Designer planners are available at Office Depot, Target, Walmart and Amazon, so they're easily accessible too.
+The Day Designer is one of our favorite planners because of the add-ons, including free printables for holiday planning, weekly meal planning, bucket lists, and daily planning pages.
+We're also a fan of how much writing space each page offers.
+The hard-cover spiral-bound planners are 8.5-by-11 inches, with 10 blank lines per weekday and a corresponding daily to-do checklist with room for 10 tasks.
+The academic year planner is dated July 2021 through June 2022.

 Rifle Paper Co.
-Classic Planner
+17-Month Planner

 Emily Ley Simplified Planner

-The weekly design features seven days on a spread with a shortened version of each day's notes and tasks along with space to check off weekly tasks like meal planning and tidying up for the week ahead.
-"I've been in love with The Simplified Planner for the last six years," says Rachel Haugo, BHG.com deputy editor.
+The weekly design features seven days on a spread with a shortened version of each day's notes and tasks.
+It also comes with space to check off weekly tasks like meal planning and tidying up for the week ahead.
+"I've been in love with The Simplified Planner for the last six years," says Rachel Weber, BHG.com deputy editor.
 "I'm currently using the 12-month weekly version and love the format where each spread is a week at a glance.
-Another bonus: each sheet of paper is thick (which means my weeks don't blend together).
+Another bonus: Each sheet of paper is thick, which means my weeks don't blend together.
 It gives me enough space to keep track of my personal to-do lists, reminders, appointments, and even has a daily spot for dinners.
 If you like minimalist white design with a sprinkle of cheerful colors, this planner is for you!"

 Weekly Planner Pad

-If you have a small workspace or if you tend to have a lot of things on your desk at all times, a weekly planner pad can be more helpful than a large planner.
+If you have a small workspace or if you tend to have a lot of things on your desk at all times, a weekly planner pad might be more helpful than a large planner.
 This planner pad is easy to keep by your keyboard for jotting down notes or small tasks that don't necessarily need to go in a planner.
 "I use a weekly planner pad for work and find it more helpful than a traditional planner when I'm scheduling small work tasks," says Emily VanSchmus, assistant holidays editor at BHG.com.
 "I use my regular planner to keep track of meetings and large deadlines, but I like being able to keep a running list of daily tasks on my weekly planner pad right at my desk.
 I also love that it doesn't get in the way like a large fold-out planner can, which means my to-do list is always in sight."